-In its order, the Court consolidated the cases and allotted a total of one hour for oral argument (which has not yet been scheduled).
-Currently, the opening briefs of the United States and the Tribe are due on January 26, 2012.
-The Tribal Supreme Court Project is working with attorneys representing the Tribe and the United States to develop an effective amicus brief strategy in support of their briefs on the merits.
+In its order, the Court consolidated the cases and allotted a total of one hour for oral argument.
+The opening briefs of the United States and the Tribe were filed on January 26, 2012.
+The Tribal Supreme Court Project assisted in the preparation of a NCAI-NAFOA amicus brief focused on the issues related to the Quiet Title Act question.
+Wayland Township, et al., also prepared an amicus brief at the merits stage focused on the economic benefits derived by local governments and businesses as the result of tribal trust land acquisition.
+The Court has scheduled oral argument for April 24, 2012.